dialectique/Web-scraping-bot/README.md

 - Check out Makefile for more usefull command lines

 ## Tests
-- run the tests with:
+- Run the tests with:
 ```
 make tests
 ```